 Some of the things I incorporated into my diet to help with hypertension include:

-Fortunately, I like and enjoy ginger tea.
+Fortunately, I enjoy ginger tea.
 So I don’t mind consuming several cups a day!

 Hibiscus Flower Tea

 This is another favorite tea of mine for lowering blood pressure.
 Weirdly, I have come to like the tart taste (the reason a lot of people do not like it).
 I guess I’m willing to try anything that can help lower my BP.

 Daily consumption of hibiscus tea can help lower pre and moderate blood pressure especially when combined with a healthy diet and other lifestyle changes. (source)